Unitary quantum matter-bounce in a universe with a positive cosmological constant: Quantization of dust dominated universe with cosmological constant

-The above solutions for positive and negative cosmological constant suggest that, at asymptotic infinity, the solutions decay for $\Lambda < 0$ case, while for $\Lambda > 0$, the mode functions oscillate.
-To get further insight into this, and to understand the underlying mathematical structure that gives rise to these distinct behaviors, we look at the governing differential equation for $\psi_{\Lambda,\rho_0}(v)$ which exhibits a striking mathematical parallel to the time-independent radial Schr\"odinger equation for the s-wave ($l=0$) states of a hydrogen atom for both cases $\Lambda>0$ and $\Lambda<0$.
+This quantum system exhibits a striking mathematical parallel to the time-independent radial Schr\"odinger equation for the s-wave ($l=0$) states of a hydrogen atom.
 To see this clearly, recall that the radial Schr\"odinger equation for $l=0$, is given by~\cite{Zettili2009-wk}